laras126/tag-selector-thing/README.md

 ### Step 5: Create Your Other Files

 Create files corresponding to the names in the `data-link` attributes of each tag.
-This is the **second most important part**.
+This is also **incredibly important**.

 In the example, if I am searching for a drink with the `data-link`s "rum" and "coupe", my file for that result will be `rum-coupe.html`.
+The HTML files in my project might look like this:

+    project-folder
+      index.html
+      rum-coupe.html
+      gin-collins.html
+      rye-rocks.html
+      rum-rocks.html

+... etc.

+### Step 6: Smile!

+You did it!
+I hope!